adrianRfeeger/ezShareCPAP/README.md

 - `README.md`: This file, containing documentation for the project.
 - `ezShareCPAP.spec`: PyInstaller specification file for building the standalone application.
 - `icon.icns`: Icon file for the macOS application.
+- `icon.ico`: Icon file for the Windows application.
 - `requirements.txt`: Lists required Python packages for the project.
 - `main.py`: Entry point for the program.
 - `callbacks.py`: Handles callback functions for UI events.